Afatinib in locally advanced and metastatic chordoma

 Who can participate

 This trial is designed specifically for chordoma patients whose tumors are not operable, have come back in the same area after previous treatment, or have spread to other parts of the body.
-Patients must meet the following criteria to be eligible:
+Patients who meet the following criteria may be eligible to participate and should talk to their treating physician about whether this trial is right for them.

 - Confirmed diagnosis of a chordoma tumor that expresses the EGFR protein